 Afilias is a globally known domain name registry operator with almost 20 years experience in the industry.
 We have more than 22 million domain names under our management, including well-known extensions like .info and .org.
 Afilias Australia Pty Ltd is a wholly owned subsidiary of Afilias plc, an Irish company.

-For more information, visit out about page.
+For more information, visit our About page.

-Why has my domain name password changed?
+Why did my domain name password change?